Here's how to motivate employees, so they get and then remain engaged with the work you have on offer ... even if it is simply delivering pizza!

 Ring ring, ring ring (and I'm going to give you the short version here of our conversation)

-Her: "See when you put it through the online system it goes to a call center and then comes through to us, we don't look at the times until it comes out of the oven"
+Her: "See when you put it through the online system it goes to a call center.
+Then comes through to us.
+We don't look at the times until it comes out of the oven."